people using their tablet and taking notes

 In some cases, the OPM can also be used in reverse, a process known as a “backsolve.”
 This uses the prices from a recent funding round to calculate the overall FMV of the company, then allocating that FMV across the remaining classes.

 Want to know more about managing your equity and 409A valuations?
 Explore J.P.
-Morgan Workplace Solutions, or reach out to our startup banking group for more help and guidance.
+Morgan Workplace Solutions, or learn how J.P.
+Morgan can support your startup or company at every stage of its growth.

 Considerations for life science companies